wzychla/XNADash/README.md

 There are 70 levels in total.
 The `LEVELS.HL` file comes from the original.
 It's a text file that contain all levels.
 Creating new levels is easy, just edit the text file.

 Most levels should be playable.
+Known issues are described below.

 ## Known issues